modelica/ModelicaSpecification/RationaleMCP/0009/README.md

 # Proposal

 ## Syntax
 It is proposed to introduce a new keyword, when used as modification, removes an inherited modification and leaves the modified element as it was never modified.

 Requirements to this keyword are:
 * It needs to be easily disdinguished from a modification expression, therefore it should not be part of the expression non terminal.
 * It should be self explaining and not contain only control characters.
 * It should not break existing models by leading to unpredictable results.
-*

 Because simple names are expressions and when becoming a keyword may break existing models it is considered to extend a descriptive name with some special characters.
-That lead to the proposal to use the keword `<empty>` or `break`, which fulfills the requirements.
+That lead to the proposal to use the keword `<empty>` or later `break`, which fulfills the requirements.

 Syntactically the rule of a modification is extended: